 Practitioners of Ayurveda say that using ghee instead of butter has many health benefits.
 These include protecting against bowel cancer, assisting with weight loss, and maintaining a healthy digestive tract.
 There are no independent scientific studies to support these claims.
 Ghee has some cooking advantages over butter, and is useful if you have a dairy allergy or intolerance.
 But there's no evidence to support the claim that it's healthier than butter; both can be part of a healthy diet.

 Complementary Health Therapy Versus Conventional Medicine

 For serious illnesses like cancer, medical doctors say that Ayurveda should not replace mainstream treatments.
-No states in the U.S. license Ayurvedic practitioners, although a few have approved Ayurvedic schools.
+There are no licensed Ayurvedic practitioners in the US, although a few states have approved Ayurvedic schools.